Beginner level

 Hand Weeding: The Most Targeted Approach

-For weeds with taproots, such as dandelions, you'll need a proper weeding tool, like a Hori hori gardening knife, dandelion weeder or a long-handled fork.
+For weeds with taproots, such as dandelions, you’ll need a proper weeding tool.
+My two recommendations are the hori hori gardening knife for general use, and the long-handled lawn weed remover for standing weeding without disturbing the grass around each weed.
 These tools allow you to get deep enough to remove the entire root system, which is crucial for preventing regrowth.
 Simply pulling the leaves will often leave the root intact, leading to swift regeneration.

 After removing weeds, fill any significant holes with compost and overseed immediately.
 This prevents new weeds from establishing in the bare patches and helps your grass recover more quickly.